ElliotRedhead/NHL-TeamVersus/README.md

 Use the [W3C](https://www.w3.org/) validators and make in accordance with the results.

+### Known Bugs

+With the statistics list already generated, if using a browser compatibility tool to check layout across resolutions the team logos in the statistics list will be an incorrect size.
+This is fixed by re-comparing the teams at the chosen test resolution.

 ## Deployment

 This project was developed using Visual Studio Code, and was both committed to git and pushed to GitHub using the integrated source control feature.